Complete Guide to Salesforce Documentation

-The Salesforce platform is very powerful, and with every release, your org becomes more powerful, but also more complex.
+The Salesforce platform is very powerful.
+With every new release, your org becomes more powerful, but also more complex.
 As Spiderman was once told: “with great power comes great responsibility”.
 So, how do you take real responsibility for maintaining your org?

 How many times have you been about to change a metadata item and wondered, “Why was this done that way?” and more importantly, “What are the implications of making a change?”
 You may end up wishing that someone (maybe you) had taken the time to add some documentation.

 Every change you make comes with the risk that it will break something in your org.
 The impact analysis of every change with an undocumented org is a huge time suck.
-Or you simply do no analysis and just hope.
+Or you simply complete no analysis and just hope for the best!

 “I love the excitement of deleting a field and waiting for the screams,” said no one… ever!